As the USA is threatening war with Iran again, I am republishing the only football story I´ve ever written.

 Twenty minutes after the game, the first vehicles started racing along the main.
 Car horns howled past the hotel lobby.
 Flatbed trucks began to arrive in the town center, loaded with football fans.
 The atmosphere was electric and we made our way down to the river where thousands were celebrating victory.
 Girls were dancing in the street and on the back of the flat-beds.
 Men raced their bikes and wore ecstatic glazed expressions, despite the fact no one drank.
 Iranian flags flew high above the crowd and the security forces were out in force.
 But tonight they weren’t moving.

 One fan told me, ‘This is the first time we have had a street party since 1979.
 It’s a great victory for us.
 But this is also a political demonstration.
 We are showing the government that we have power.’

 The cops kept their distance until they spotted the foreigners.
 Us.
 One uniformed officer approached me and said, ‘We will take you to your hotel.
 This is for Iranians only.
 Foreigners cannot watch.
 You must stay in your hotel.’

 We were marched back to our rooms across town, passing celebrations.

 Today, Iran is still a country where guests are likely to be banned from street parties and where the mullahs rule.
 America is still a country bent on attacking an old foe.
-Both nations are run by the lunatic religious fringe.
 Should the US have a go, thousands of civilians will perish, as we have come to expect from the wars they inflict on the world – mothers will lose their children and children will lose their limbs and never play football.
 But then, Americans don’t really understand football much.
 While a third of the planet watches the Great Game, the US prefer to stick to the local version – American Football – a noisy spectacle whose players look like they are going into combat.
 Ah, it’s lonely at the top.